nonplayer/hammercrawl/hc_core_player_2_creation.md

 * **Party Leader:** This player is responsible for choosing Initiative orders, and for informing the Hammersmith when the party moves on or takes any of the Party Actions.
 * **Mapper:** This player is responsible for translating the Hammersmith's descriptions to a map that the party can use, in whatever artistic fashion the player sees fit.
-* **Timekeeper:** The player tracks the passage of game Beats, and keeps track of who is carrying what light sources (and how much time is left on them).
+* **Timekeeper:** This player tracks the passage of game Beats, and keeps track of who is carrying what light sources (and how much time is left on them).
+* **Lootkeeper:** This player records all the loot found on the adventure.
+You probably don't want the Thief to be the Lootkeeper, but hey, you only live once.

 ## Now Take It All In